Skip to content

 • Terry sang lead on 16 songs which included 3 released singles,

-• Terry and I sang composite leads on 2 additional songs which included 1 released single,
+• Terry and I sang composite leads on 2 songs which included 1 released single,

 • Bruce did not sing any leads (although his vocal contributions are indelible).